bradmeyn/bradmeyn/README.md

 ## Summary

-I'm a fullstack software developer from Newcastle, Australia.
-I predominatly build applications using Javascript and React.
+Hi, my name is Brad and I'm a software developer from Newcastle, Australia.
+On this repository you will find all my code from personal projects, tutorials & university assignments.

+Featured projects can be found on my personal site: https://www.bradmeyn.com

 ## Qualifications